t-trinh-15/aly6150-diabetes-health-project/README.md

 ## Important note

-Raw datasets are not stored directly in GitHub because the BRFSS ASCII file is very large.
-Raw datasets are shared through OneDrive or Git LFS.
+Raw datasets are not stored directly in GitHub because the BRFSS file is very large.
+Raw datasets are shared through OneDrive.

 ## Folder Structure